 The other two types shown at the bottom are made from the leaf vegetables, salty and sour, (Suan Cai, 酸菜) also used in soup and noodles.

-Then here are the small chillies, very spicy, Hunan locals love them.
+Then here are the small chilies, very spicy, Hunan locals love them.

 Here comes the garlic.
 I also see the pickled garlic in the UK, but not sure if the taste is the same.
 The pickled garlic in Hunan normally tastes sweet and sour plus bit spicy taste.